 Frontline key workers

-Across the UK, OU students have continued in their roles as key workers, including delivery drivers; warehouse staff; shop workers; carers; teachers; paramedics; community nurses and frontline nurses, with many working additional hours.
+Across the UK, OU students have continued in their roles as key workers, including delivery drivers; warehouse staff; shop workers; carers; teachers; paramedics and nurses, with many working additional hours.

 Examples include final year student Katie: